 The Meta Quest 3 and Sony PlayStation VR2 are the two best mainstream VR headsets you can buy in 2026, and they represent two genuinely different visions of what VR should be.
 Quest 3 is fully standalone — no PC, no console, no cables.
 PSVR2 plugs into a PS5 and delivers tethered, high-fidelity VR with the best controllers in consumer VR.
 Both cost $499-549.
 Both are excellent.
-They serve different buyers.
+They serve different buyers and workflows.

 After three weeks rotating between them, here's the honest split.
 Meta Quest 3, Sony PlayStation VR2, and the head-to-head page.

 Quest 3 is a self-contained Android-based computer with displays.
 You put it on, you're in VR — no setup, no other devices required.
 It also connects to a PC via Air Link or USB cable for PCVR (Half-Life Alyx, Microsoft Flight Sim VR, all SteamVR games).
+Standalone graphics are mobile-tier (Snapdragon XR2 Gen 2); PCVR graphics match a mid-range gaming PC.

 PSVR2 connects to a PS5 with a single USB-C cable.
 It cannot play standalone games.
 It cannot connect to PC.
 PS5 is the only platform.
+All graphics horsepower comes from the console — approximately 2.23 TFLOPs dedicated to VR (PS5's 10.28 TFLOP GPU apportioned between game and headset).

-If you don't own a PS5: Quest 3 is the only choice (unless you're buying both at once).
+If you don't own a PS5: Quest 3 is the only choice unless you're willing to buy both ($1,000+).

 If you own a PS5: PSVR2 unlocks Sony's VR-exclusive library (Horizon Call of the Mountain, Resident Evil 4 VR, GT7 VR mode, Synapse) which Quest 3 cannot access.
+The question becomes: is that exclusive library worth locking yourself into PS5 tethering?

 | Spec | Quest 3 | PSVR2 |